Table of contents:

 Mexican Wrestling from the Very Beginning

-In 1863, Enrique Ugartechea invented and designed what we will know as Mexican Wrestling (Lucha Libre in Mexico).
+In 1863, Enrique Ugartechea invented and designed what we will know later as Mexican Wrestling (Lucha Libre).
 The cornerstones of this sport are the Greco-Roman wrestling fundaments that Enrique brought to Mexico.
 He is considered the first Mexican wrestler and the pioneer of this beautiful artistic spectacle.
+Check out this article to know more about Enrique Ugarcheta.

-The mask had already had previous antecedents in the US.
+The mask already had previous antecedents in the US.
 The Masked Marvel had a fleeting passage in 1915.
-His mask didn’t look like a wrestler’s, at least compared to what we have today.
+His mask didn’t look like a wrestler’s, at least compared to the ones we have today.
 But 20 years later, Corbin James Massey would cement a new vision for masked warriors.

 The Legacy of Corbin James Massey